10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AMD, BA)

 Stocks are rallying.
 The S&P 500 is on track to open higher by about 1% after a mixed overnight session saw China's Shanghai Composite (-0.68%) slide and Britain's FTSE (+1.22%) gain.

-Oil is surging after report says OPEC+ countries are considering output cuts for 2109.
-West Texas Intermediate crude oil, the US benchmark, was up $1, or 1.62%, at $62.77 a barrel after Bloomberg reported delegates will consider boosting production for 2019 at a meeting in Abu Dhabi this weekend.
+Oil is surging after report says major exporters are considering output cuts for 2109.
+West Texas Intermediate crude oil, the US benchmark, was up $1, or 1.62%, at $62.77 a barrel after Bloomberg reported delegates would consider boosting production for 2019 at a meeting in Abu Dhabi, United Arab Emirates, this weekend.
 WTI touched its lowest level in seven months on Tuesday.

 Hank Paulson warns of an 'economic iron curtain' if the US and China can't find a way to get along.
-The former Treasury Secretary told the Bloomberg New Economy Forum in Singapore that the US risks triggering a "full-blown" cold war and isolating itself from the region if it cannot mend its differences with China.
+The former Treasury secretary told the Bloomberg New Economy Forum in Singapore that the US risked triggering a "full-blown" cold war and isolating itself from the region if it could not mend its differences with China.

-One expert says Elon Musk and other short-selling opponents are thinking about the situation completely wrong.
-"Just because someone borrowed the stock doesn't mean it finds its way into the marketplace as a transacted short sale," Bob Sloan, the managing partner at financial technology and analytics firm S3 Partners told Business Insider.
+One expert says Elon Musk and other short-selling opponents have the situation all wrong.
+"Just because someone borrowed the stock doesn't mean it finds its way into the marketplace as a transacted short sale," Bob Sloan, the managing partner at the financial technology and analytics firm S3 Partners, told Business Insider.
 "Those two things are very different from one another.
 And yet, because of how data has been contributed to the marketplace, those two things — the borrow and the executed short sale — have become conflated as the same thing.
 And they're not."

 Boeing is said to be warning its 737 Max customers about erroneous cockpit readings that could make the passenger jet 'aggressively dive.'
-The bulletin is being prepared after preliminary findings from the recent Lion Air flight that crashed off the coast of Indonesia, Bloomberg reports, citing an annonymous source.
+The bulletin is being prepared in response to preliminary findings from the recent Lion Air crash off the coast of Indonesia, Bloomberg reports, citing an anonymous source.

 US economic data trickles out.
 Consumer credit will cross the wires at 3 p.m.
 ET.